projecthorus/oziplotter/doc/03_Inputs.md

 By default, OziMux listens for telemetry on the following UDP ports:
 * 55680 - Horus Ground Station
 * 55681 - Radiosonde Auto RX
-* 55682 - SondeMonitor Bridge (will eventually be removed, telemetry produced by sonde_to_habitat.py from [here](https://github.com/darksidelemm/sondemonitorUtils))
 * 55683 - Fldigi Bridge

 See below for more information on these data sources.